 We surpassed our yearly targets 3 years running.

-Reliability and punctuality
+1. Reliability and Punctuality

 Completing tasks on time and being punctual are basic abilities.
 Reliable team members gain the trust of their colleagues and bosses and become valued workers.
-A team working well and efficiently relies on these core skills and it’s important to highlight these teamwork skills on your resume.
+A team working well and efficiently relies on these core skills and it’s important to highlight these skills on your resume.

 Whether it be by phone, email, or face-to-face, being able to clearly communicate your ideas to other people is an important part of most jobs.
 People with poor communication skills are difficult to work with and can be a nightmare to manage.
 This is one of the key areas employers assess during job interviews.